iiisong/finlab/README.md

 # Form 10K Guru

+## Submission Information
+Apologies for the late submission.
+Had 4 finals, move-out, and 24hr worth of flight travel within the past 12 days starting the day this assignment was released.

 ## Technical Details

 ### Technical Summary
 #### Techstack (All Python)
 - sec_edgar_downloader
 - BeautifulSoup
 - Google Gemini 1.1.0 Pro API
-- Flask
+- Flask (currently can run locally with Flask `python src/application.py`)
-- AWS Beanstalk
+- AWS Beanstalk (in progress, use local run above in meantime)
 - (no frontend framework)

 ### Insights